johnros/johnros.github.com/index.md

 ## Research Interests

-- __On Accuracy and Complexity:__
-A tradeoff exists between statistical accuracy and computational complexity.
-This observation is hardly new, and has motivated much work in statistics and machine learning.
-I work on computable large scale machine learning algorithms, designed under realistic computer-architecture constraints.
+- __Distributed Machine Learning:__
+Today's BIG computing problems are solved, not with super-computers, but rather with thousands of smaller computers working together.
+This requires redesigning classical algorithms, originally designed for the serial computing age, and applying them to distributed computing environments.
+My research focuses on doing just than, for machine learning  (thus for other stochastic optimization problems).

 - __On Brain Maps:__
-I am interested in the methdological problems of brain imaging:
+I am interested in the methodological problems of brain imaging:
 How to generalize findings from a group study to a "typical brain"?
 How to analyze imaging genetic studies where the number of relations to study is in the Billions $$(10^9)$$?
 How to account for the bias introduced by search-and-select methods such as region selection in social neuroscience ("Voodoo correlations"), and searchlight analysis in multivoxel pattern recognition?